WCSim/WCSim/README.md

   debugged versions, etc.
   Each subdirectory like `WCSim_dev` or `WCSim_v1.2` would contain the intermediate files produced during compilation and not the finale ones
-- `${WCSIM_HOME}/WCSim_install` : contains directories for each build, eg.
-  for each branch you want to test or for different releases, comparing debugged versions, etc.
-  Each subdirectory like `WCSim_dev` or `WCSim_v1.2` will contain the final executable and libraries, the example macros and library for ROOT.

 To compile you need to have `CMakeLists.txt` in the WCSim source dir.
 * `mkdir -p ${WCSIM_HOME}/WCSim_build/mydir ; cd ${WCSIM_HOME}/WCSim_build/mydir`